 The award winning public engagement interface for the School of Sport and Exercise Sciences

-Have you ever wondered why Usain Bolt can run so fast?
-Or why Chris Hoy is a multiple Olympic Gold Medalist?
+Have you ever wondered why Olympic sprinters can run so fast?
+Or why Dame Laura Kenny and Sarah Storey are multiple Olympic Gold Medallists?

 Well the obvious answer is they have talent and personal drive to be the best.
 Without these two attributes it is very difficult to be among the world's best sport performers.
 However, there are other contributing factors to an athlete's ability to succeed and one of those is the support team that help the athlete optimally train, compete, rest and recover from injury – they are collectively known as sport scientists.